Published: 31 August 2022

 - support measures for mobility and care needs will be provided as required.

-Some of the information in the letter for Jobcentre Plus may be adapted for these purposes.
+Some of the information in the letter for Jobcentre Plus (as linked below as "NIHR Letter for Jobcentre Plus") may be adapted for these purposes.

 The benefits rules on ignoring reimbursed expenses for public involvement are consistent across all benefits.
 People who are in receipt of any benefit will have reimbursed expenses for public involvement ignored – that is, reimbursed expenses will not be seen as earnings and will not affect their benefits, regardless of whether the involvement is in research, service provision or education, or with a charity, the NHS or a local authority.
 People who are paid for involvement should be provided with a payment slip that shows the amount of reimbursed expenses separately to the payment amount.
 If expenses are included in a single ‘thank you’ payment, the expenses portion of the payment will not be ignored and the whole payment will be classed as ‘earnings’.
 For example, a ‘thank you’ payment of £25 that also covers any travel costs will be seen as £25 of earnings and this may affect the person’s welfare benefits entitlements.
 Reimbursed expenses must exactly match the expenditure.